-Virus cases surge in US, worldwide, but slow in China, Korea
+Virus cases surge in US, India, but slow in China, Korea

 Experts say rising case counts reflect multiple factors including more testing and spreading infections.
 More than two-thirds of the new deaths were reported in the Americas.

 Still, in East Asia there were signs of progress, as South Korea reported 17 new cases, the first time its daily increase fell to under 20 in nearly a month.

-The country has been reporting 40 to 50 new cases per day in the past few weeks, amid increased public activity, eased attitudes on social distancing and an uptick in imported cases.

-A rise in the number of such cases arriving from South Asia prompted a halt to new visas for travelers from Pakistan and Bangladesh.
+A rise in cases among people arriving from South Asia prompted a halt to new visas for travelers from Pakistan and Bangladesh.

 Elsewhere in Asia, Beijing’s increase was in single digits for the first time in eight days.
 It reported nine cases.